 First, be sure to report the injury as soon as possible to your immediate supervisor.
 Under the law, you have 30 days to report your injury.
 However, reporting your injury and the conditions under which it occurred immediately lessens the chances that your employer can argue that the injury did not happen at work.

 When you report your injury to your supervisor, bring someone with you as a witness.
-If your supervisor or other managers attempt to convince you not to report the injury, you should immediately alert your union leader and your workers’ compensation attorney.
-A verbal report to your supervisor is not sufficient for documenting your case, and it is necessary to fill out an injury report and other paperwork as advised by your attorney.
+If your supervisor or other managers attempt to convince you not to report the injury, you should immediately alert your union leader and your workers’ compensation lawyer.
+A verbal report to your supervisor is not sufficient for documenting your case, and it is necessary to fill out an injury report and other paperwork as advised by your employment lawyer.

 It’s also vital that you get medical attention as soon as possible, even if you feel that your injury is minor.
 If you need immediate medical attention, you should get it right away, but inform your supervisor if possible.
 Your employer or the workers’ compensation insurer can suggest a doctor, but you are able to choose.

 Work With an Experienced Union Workers Compensation Attorney in Albany